AriBarzilai/hale-app/README.md

 # hale-app
 An example prototype Survey app intended to showcase Javascript, React Native, and Tailwind capabilities.
+This was part of my application process for an internship at a great company, Hale, where I ended up interning.

 The user goes through a pipeline of Landing Page -> Fill out Survey -> Submit -> Confirmation page